-As an employer, you may be asked to write a reference letter for someone who worked for you in the past.
+As an employer, you may be asked to write a recommendation letter for someone who worked for you in the past.
 Providing a reference letter from a previous employer can be beneficial during a job search, and if you feel that you can provide a positive endorsement, it’s a good idea to accept the request.

 For job seekers, it's a good idea to review examples of employer references, so you know what to expect when you ask someone to give you a reference for a job.

 Review information on the importance of references, what is included in an employment reference letter, and reference letter samples written by employers for former employees seeking a job.

-The Value of References From Past Employers
+The Value of Reference Letters From Past Employers

 At some time in the future, you may wish to ask a favor of a former employee or colleague, and if you have been supportive of their career, they will have a more positive opinion to share with others.

-What is Included in the Letter
+What Is Included in the Reference Letter

 In your letter, you will want to include:

-- Dates of employment.
+- Dates of employment

-- The position held.
+- The position held

-- The company name.
+- The company name

-- Job responsibilities.
+- Job responsibilities

-- Strengths and abilities.
+- Strengths and abilities

-- Contact Information.
+- Contact Information

-The skills, attributes, and personality traits that make the individual well suited to the job they are applying for should also be included.
+The skills, attributes, and personality traits that make the individual well-suited to the job they are applying for should also be included.
 If they received recognition or awards while working for you, you might mention these as well.

 If your former employee has provided you with a contact, you should address the letter to them; otherwise, you can use a generic salutation.
 Be sure to include your contact information, and your title and company.

-Include your contact information in your signature, so it easy to get it touch with you for any questions or clarification.
+When you're sending an email reference letter, list the person's name in the subject line of the message.
+Include your contact information in your signature, so it is easy to get in touch with you for any questions or clarification.

-Sample Reference Letters from a Previous Employer
+Sample Recommendation Letter From a Previous Employer

 To Whom it May Concern:

 Jane has excellent communication skills.
-In addition, she is extremely organized, reliable and computer literate.
+In addition, she is extremely organized, reliable, and computer literate.
 Jane can work independently and is able to follow through to ensure that the job gets done.
 She is flexible and willing to work on any project that is assigned to her.
 Jane was quick to volunteer to assist in other areas of company operations, as well.

-Sample Email Reference Letter from an Employer #2
+Sample Email Reference From an Employer

 Subject: Maxwell Jones Reference